Offline workers within the construction and manufacturing industry are ‘conflicted’ in their emotions

 With these high levels of commitment, the next steps are to find ways to modernise technology, facilitate positive colleague interactions, and demonstrate that they are truly listening to what their employees are saying, and as mentioned above, not turning a blind eye to those negative feelings.

 This year, the main focus of attention should be on Modernisation and Automation, Bringing people together, and Managing the process of change.

 The Construction and Manufacturing industry can look to action these by keeping up with the latest technology, implementing new practices with an innovative mindset, increasing financial investment, and encouraging training.
 These small steps together help break those feelings of irritation, and develop a stronger sense of care towards employees.
 These can also be actioned through providing a clear communication structure that employees can follow, so that on-site colleagues can expand on relationship building.
 By doing so, this will help create a greater connection to the wider business and community, and help retain employees.

 Change is unavoidable, however regular communication shows that the employees are a crucial part of the change, and in turn the organisation should recognise the importance of bringing the employees on the journey.

 It is a frequent thing seen in this industry where changing projects, work location and personal circumstances create anxiety and fear, so managing this process of change clearly and concisely, will help.

-If you’re interested in partnering with Inpulse to revolutionise your approach to engagement in 2023, have a chat with Lucie.
+If you’re interested in partnering with Inpulse, and using our employee engagement survey platform to your advantage, as well as revolutionising your approach to engagement in 2023, have a chat with Lucie.
 She’s really friendly and would love to get you booked in here!